2.1 Lab Goals

 2.2.2 Housekeeping

 We’ll use RStudio again for this chapter.
-Please open RStudio as we have explained in Chapter 1.3.
+Please launch RStudio as we have explained in Chapter 1.3.

 Before starting any works, please make sure you are in fresh new project with a blank script.
 Please follow the action checklist below: